 What is Sharpen AI?

-Through Machine Learning, Sharpen AI will analyze your images and correct the three most common side effects when shooting handheld → incorrect focus, camera shake and general softness.
+Through Machine Learning, Sharpen AI will analyze your images and correct the three most common side effects when shooting handheld → incorrect focus, camera shake, and general softness.

 What should I use it for?

 When photographing moving subjects, there is always a risk of capturing images that are out of focus.
 With Sharpen AI you have the ability to correct the focus resulting in a sharper image.
 When shooting your camera handheld, you may think you are able to hold a camera pretty still, but even the slightest movement can ruin a shot as soon as you press the shutter button, especially if your shutter speed is too slow.
-However, Sharpen AI is able the recognize the degree of the shake and is able to correct the blur caused by the shake resulting in stable and sharper image.
+However, Sharpen AI is able the recognize the degree of the shake and is able to correct the blur caused by the shake resulting in a stable and sharper image.

 What File Types are supported by Sharpen AI?